What librarians look for in author websites – Part 2

 - Add highly visual interactive ‘look inside’ type features.

-- Show your process, discuss your background, and inspiration.
+- Show your process, and discuss your background, and inspiration.

 - Link videos of your past speaking engagements to demonstrate your speaking and presentation skills.